corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 {{< /warning >}}

-The Network Map service may need to speak to both the Identity Manager and Revocation services.
+The Network Map Service may need to speak to both the Identity Manager and Revocation services.
 For example, the Network Map service may need to communicate with the Revocation service for CRL related information.
 This is configured via the `identityManager` and `revocation` configuration options within the `networkMap` configuration block: